apache/druid/docs/content/development/extensions-core/kafka-extraction-namespace.md

 Note that this lookup does not employ a `pollPeriod`.

 If you need updates to populate as promptly as possible, it is possible to plug into a kafka topic whose key is the old value and message is the desired new value (both in UTF-8).
-This requires the following extension: "io.druid.extensions:kafka-extraction-namespace"

 ```json
 {